-Iceland is considered as one of the most beautiful countries in the entire world.
+Iceland is considered one of the most beautiful countries in the entire world.
 It’s an island isolated from the other parts of Europe, famous from the amazing nature, awesome landscapes and (since recently) a place where the Game of Thrones was filmed.
-In this post we have gathered Iceland interesting facts to give you some insights about this amazing country.
+In this post we have gathered interesting Iceland facts to give you some insights about this amazing country.

 Iceland interesting facts #1

 … and Greenland should be named Iceland.
 Due to the strong influence of the Atlantic Ocean, the climate in Iceland is quite mild.
 Only about 11% of its total area is covered in ice.

 Iceland has one of the most beautiful nature in the world

 It’s very easy to find a travel guide to Iceland on the internet.
 No wonder why: this country is considered one of the most beautiful in the world.
 It’s called the land of ice and fire.
 With so many points of interest in Iceland, the scenery is absolutely breathtaking.

 You already know about the ice, so let’s talk about the fire!
 Iceland has many volcanos: Grímsvötn is the most active of them.
 The other result of the heat inside the earth are the hot springs.
 The most famous geothermal spa (and also the most often visited points of interest in Iceland) is a Blue Lagoon.

 What’s interesting about Iceland country, there are almost no forests over there!